 PDC has no operation nor commenced the transaction of its business.
-However, in 2021, the Group recognized its share in net earnings of the associate amounting to P14.05 million arising from a one off transaction of PDC.
+However, in 2021, the Group recognized its share in net earnings of the associate amounting to P14.05 million arising from a one-off transaction of PDC.
+The Group's investment in PDC amounted to P228.35 million as of December 31, 2023 and 2022.

-As of December 31, 2022 and 2021, there was no restriction on the ability of the associate to transfer funds to the Group in the form of cash dividends or to repay advances made by the Group.
+As of December 31, 2023 and 2022, there was no restriction on the ability of the associate to transfer funds to the Group in the form of cash dividends or to repay advances made by the Group.

-Below is the summarized financial information of PDC as of December 31, 2022 and 2021:
+Below is the summarized financial information of PDC as of December 31, 2023 and 2022: